Nacer Khemir: Biography

 From an early age, Khemir was fascinated by classical Arabic culture and by storytelling.
-He has cited the One Thousand and One Nights as a particular influence, saying, "I am a child of these stories."
+He has cited One Thousand and One Nights as a particular influence, saying, "I am a child of these stories."
 However, in spite of this interest and a similar, lasting passion for film, Khemir initially planned a career as a painter and sculptor - a path he has, throughout his life, continued to pursue; his art has been exhibited at, among other institutions, the Centre Pompidou and the Museum of Modern Art in Paris.

 In 1966, at the age of eighteen, he was awarded a UNESCO fellowship to study film in Paris.
 In 1975, he completed his first film, L’Histoire du pays du Bon Dieu (The History of God's Country), shot in his hometown of Korba and featuring the desert setting and spiritual overtones that would figure prominently in his later work.

 Released in 1984, his first feature film, Les baliseurs du désert (Wanderers of the Desert), garnered international acclaim.
 The film, which tells the story of a schoolteacher's arrival in a strange and haunting desert town, was awarded the Grand Prix at the Festival des Trois Continents.

 Khemir's second feature, Le collier perdu de la colombe (The Dove's Lost Necklace), was released in 1991.
 The dialogue of the film is in Classical Arabic.
 Its narrative, reminiscent of a fairy tale, concerns a young calligrapher in Al-Andalus who embarks on a quest to find the missing fragments of a manuscript that he believes will reveal to him the secrets of love.
 Le collier perdu de la colombe was the recipient of several awards, including a Special Jury Prize at the Locarno International Film Festival.

 Les baliseurs du désert and Le collier perdu de la colombe are considered to form the first two parts of a "Desert Trilogy."
 The third part, Bab'Aziz: le prince qui contemplait son âme (Bab'Aziz: The Prince Who Contemplated His Soul) was released in 2005.
 Bab'Aziz tells the story of an elderly dervish who, accompanied by his young granddaughter, encounters several mysterious strangers as he journeys to a large and joyful Sufi gathering in the desert.
 Khemir has described Bab'Aziz as "a highly political film, and deliberately so," saying: